Mordinel/genetic-theme/README.md

 BrightOrange | `#E9B48B` | `233 180 139` | `26° 68% 73%`
 White        | `#CCCCCC` | `204 204 204` | `0° 0% 80%`
 BrightWhite  | `#FFFFFF` | `255 255 255` | `0° 0% 100%`

+## Greyscale rule

+Neutral greys can be used for any purpose, so long as the use is aesthetically pleasing.